 You believed the pain would go away over time (on its own), but it didn’t

 You went to the Doctor who told you to rest and take painkillers.
 The painkillers helped to relieve the immediate pain, but didn’t help your injured neck.
 As soon as the painkillers wore off, the neck pain returned

 A family member (or friend) told you that “Everybody experiences neck pain as they grow older,” and that you should just accept it

 In the past you went to other Healthcare Professionals (or a Physiotherapist) but nothing they said or did seemed to help

 YouTube exercises and home remedies didn’t help relieve the pain, or in some cases made the neck pain ten times worse

-You thought it would be a good idea to rest because your neck was so sore.
-However, afterwards your neck felt even more stiff and tight than before
+You thought it would be a good idea to rest because your neck was sore.
+However, afterwards your neck felt even more stiff and tight compared to before

 You went for massages, hoping they would relieve the pain.
 The massages felt pleasant and relaxing, but didn’t do anything to fix your neck pain in the long term

 Experiencing these situations or applying similar advice and not getting results is a good thing.
 Why?
 Because these experiences help you understand which treatments doesn’t work for you.
 It means that you are closer to finding out what truly works for you!

 We invite you to book an appointment with a Physiotherapist (at our Pretoria practice).
 During an appointment we assess your symptoms, diagnose the cause, educate you about what is happening in your body and then start treatment.
 See our FAQ for more in depth information about what to expect from a physiotherapy session.